 Where to stay in Krabi after the ferry

 Three SHA-certified picks across Krabi Town and Ao Nang to anchor the first night after arrival.
+For the full set of options, see where to stay in Krabi.
+If you have time before flying out, our 3 days in Krabi itinerary maps the beaches and the town.

 For all 27 Thailand ferry routes plus operator reliability, seasonal cancellation patterns, and booking strategy, see our complete Thailand ferry guide.